Dye-Sublimation Photo Printer Buyer's Guide

 HiTi P529LX · LOWER COST PER PRINT

 The P529LX is HiTi's current 6-inch event printer and the updated version of the P525L.
 The reason operators choose it over the DNP 6-inch options usually comes down to one thing: media cost.
-HiTi media for the P529LX is priced lower per print than equivalent DNP media, and the 4x6 rolls hold 500 prints each with 1,000 prints per box.
+HiTi media for the P529LX is priced lower per print than equivalent DNP media, with 500 prints per roll.
 Over the course of a busy season that difference adds up meaningfully.
 The print quality and format range are directly comparable to the DS620, so if your margin matters more than anything else and you are printing at volume, this is worth looking at seriously.

 Wireless note: Wireless printing requires the HiTi Wireless Printing Dongle, sold separately.
 Once connected it allows direct printing from a mobile device via the Prinbiz App with no laptop required.